ProfessorBrunner/lcdm-website/content/pages/xprojects/csmobile.md

 ## Programming Notes

+One can image that a mobile application could make use of simple gestures to speed up the analysis.
+For example swipe left for star, swipe right for galaxy.
+More complex ontologies would require additional interface constructs.

 - The initial target platform will be the iOS platform

 - Time permitting, the Android platform will also be targeted.